dimmyvi/secure-credential-transfer/charter.md

 - Ensure only the intended recipient is able to provision the credential
 - Ensure the credential can only be provisioned once (Anti-replay)
 - Ensure the sender has intent to share (secure user intent)
-- Allow the sender to revoke the credential, either before or after the recipient has accepted, where applicable

 The solution the WG comes up with must: